corda/corda/tools/jmeter/README.md

 parts of the configuration to access the RMI registry and to allow return traffic from remote agents.

-The SSH tunnels can be started independently with:

-`./gradlew tools:jmeter:runSsh -PjmeterHosts="['hostname1', 'hostname2']"`

 For the ssh tunneling to work, an ssh agent must be running on your local machine with the appropriate private key loaded.
 If the environment variable `SSH_AUTH_SOCK` is set, the code assumes that a posix sshagent process is being used, if it is not set, it assumes that